 On my last trip to Trader Joe's (more than 10 days ago), I was fortunate enough to come across something that had just landed on shelves.
 I figured if I was going to be stuck in the house for an indeterminate amount of time, I would do so in total comfort.
 And in my world that meant spending nearly $10 on Trader Joe's Kitchen Garden Scented Candle Collection.

 With grocery trips more spread out, you can be sure my final tab was much higher than usual.
 No more mini-midweek trips for me at this point.
-Most importantly, by going less often that means the lines will be shorter for other people who need to get to the store.
+Most importantly, going less often means the lines will be shorter for other people who need to get to the store.

 Despite waiting in line for all of 15 minutes on a line that looked way worse than it actually was, the store was well-stocked for the middle of the afternoon run.
 The only thing that was absent from shelves was toilet paper.